-- (i) In each Annual Report, the New Health System shall report Total Charity Care (defined below) for the 12-month period ending on June 30 each year for the Applicants and for all COPA Hospitals filing a Form 990 for the year ended on or before December 31, 2016, including any hospitals acquired after that date.
+(i) In each Annual Report, the New Health System shall report Total Charity Care (defined below) for the 12-month period ending on June 30 each year for the Applicants and for all COPA Hospitals filing a Form 990 for the year ended on or before December 31, 2016, including any hospitals acquired after that date.
 For the 12-month period ending on June 30 of each year, "Total Charity Care" shall be the sum of Part I, line 7a, column (e) and Part I, line 7(b), column (e) of Schedule H, or the equivalent calculation if Form 990 is not available at the filing of the Annual Report.
-Total Charity Care for any applicable 12-month period, as described in the following sections and subject to the language below, shall be calculated in a manner consistent from year to year. - (ii) "Base Charity Care" shall be the sum of Part I, line 7a, column (e) and Part I, line 7(b), column (e) of Schedule H for the respective 2017 fiscal years ending on or before December 31, 2017. - (iii) In each period beginning with the 12-month period ended June 30, 2019 and thereafter, the New Health System shall provide Total Charity Care greater than Base Charity Care, as adjusted annually by the Hospital Inflation Adjustment (as defined in Addendum 1 attached). - (iv) Until such time as the New Health System migrates to a synchronized unit-level cost system, Total Charity Care shall be calculated by using the legacy methodologies that Wellmont and Mountain States used to calculate charity care for each organization's Form 990.
+If Form 990 is not available at the time the Annual Report is filed, the New Health System shall provide the COPA Monitor with the finalized Form 990 once it is available along with an explanation for any difference between the numbers reported in the Annual Report and the finalized Form 990.
+Total Charity Care for any applicable 12-month period, as described in the following sections and subject to the language below, shall be calculated in a manner consistent from year to year.

+(ii) "Base Charity Care" shall be the sum of Part I, line 7a, column (e) and Part I, line 7(b), column (e) of Schedule H for the respective 2017 fiscal years ending on or before December 31, 2017.

+(iii) In each period beginning with the 12-month period ended June 30, 2019 and thereafter, the New Health System shall provide Total Charity Care greater than Base Charity Care, as adjusted annually by the Hospital Inflation Adjustment (as defined in Addendum 1 attached).

+(iv) Until such time as the New Health System migrates to a synchronized unit-level cost system, Total Charity Care shall be calculated by using the legacy methodologies that Wellmont and Mountain States used to calculate charity care for each organization's Form 990.
 The legacy Wellmont methodology will be used to calculate the Base Charity Care for the Wellmont Hospitals and the legacy Mountain States methodology will be used to calculate the Base Charity Care for the Mountain States Hospitals.
 For each year that Total Charity Care is calculated using the legacy methodologies, the methodology shall be provided to the Department.
 The calculations shall be made on a consistent basis each year and any modification to the methodologies of the calculations will be subject to approval by the Department.